 Specific People - only the list of individuals and user groups beneath "Who has access" are able to view the video.
 Some users may have "Creator" or "Publisher" rights; these are labelled.

-Note that Moodle's Course Folder uses the "Specific People" sharing settings: it creates three user groups (Creators, Publishers, and Viewers) for each course, then puts all the instructors into the Creators group and all the students into the Viewers group.
-This makes it somewhat easy to share a video with a specific course—go to Invite People and type in the exact course and semester code (e.g. "PHCRT-2000-1-2020FA") to find the course user group's you want to share with.
+Note that Moodle's Course Folders use the "Specific People" sharing settings: it creates three user groups (Creators, Publishers, and Viewers) for each course, then puts all the instructors into the Creators group and all the students into the Viewers group.
+This makes it easy to share a video with a specific course—we can go to Invite People and type in the exact course and semester code (e.g. "PHCRT-2000-1-2020FA") to find the course user groups we want to share with.

 Anyone at your organization with the link - anyone with a CCA account can sign in to see this video, but they would need the link shared with them somehow beforehand.